All individual plants are $4.00 each.

 A firebomb to the gut, we chileheads say blast away!
 Fructencs.

 The name says it all.
 Piu' bello.
 Small, mulitcolored, intricate.
 Annuum.
-Italy.
 Variety bred by Mario Dadomo (Azienda Agraria Sperimentale Stuard, Parma, Italy).

 Named for the Wisconsin town where this Hungarian variety put down roots.
 Crisp mild orange red peppers both produce and ripen early.
 Annuum